Contents Previous Next

 Pattern matching with guards

 “Guards” are conditions that can be added to pattern-matching clauses to further refine the matching process.
 They are represented by if expressions that evaluate to true or false.
-Guards can be used to add conditions to patterns:
+Guards can be used to add conditions to patterns like the max3 below function which takes three natural numbers x, y, and z and returns the maximum of the three numbers.
+It uses pattern matching with guards to compare the numbers and determine the maximum.

 Nested pattern matching